qamro/qamro/README.md

 I enjoy exploring how software, security, infrastructure, and intelligence come together to power modern digital systems.

 Driven by curiosity and continuous learning, I strive to deepen my technical expertise and contribute to innovative projects that solve meaningful problems.

-I actively participate in CTF challenges to strengthen my practical cybersecurity skills and problem-solving abilities.

 ---